 Adoption memo

 Should You Adopt Claude Code?
-A RepoWise memo for developer workflow teams
+GitHub repo adoption memo for AI coding teams

 Guide summary